fiberplane/fpd/README.md

-# Proxy
+# Fiberplane Daemon

-> *Disclaimer* The program will soon be renamed from "Proxy" to "Fiberplane Daemon", with a command-line binary called `fpd`.
-Hence the documentation in the readme uses `fpd` everytime this crate is mentioned.
-If the commands do not work, just use the program with the cloned repository, using `cargo run --` instead of `fpd`.

-The proxy application allows executing Providers outside of the Studio.
+The Fiberplane Daemon allows executing Providers outside of the Studio.
 This can be useful in situation where direct access from the Studio to a resource is not available.
-It does require that the Proxy has access to the resource in question.
+It does require that the Daemon has access to the resource in question.

-Unlike a HTTP proxy, this Proxy server won't simply forward requests.
+Unlike a HTTP proxy, this Daemon won't simply forward requests.
 Rather, it will invoke a Provider, that will fetch the actual data.

 ## Quickstart